 Posts tagged Math

 Can you twist the above balloon using just one balloon?
 (Assume you can’t use scissors or pop the balloon into more than one segment.)

-If you can figure out the above, you are solving an equivalent problem to one that the mathematician Euler resolved in 1735, laying the foundations of graph theory!
+If you can figure out the above, you are solving a problem equivalent to what the mathematician Euler resolved in 1735, laying the foundations of graph theory!

 Some background: If you are familiar with graph theory, you may remember this as the “Seven Bridges of Königsberg” problem.

 At the time, the city of Königsberg, Prussia had 7 bridges connecting its pieces of land that were separated by branches of the Pregel River.
-The question posed was whether you could walk through the city and cross all bridges exactly one time.
+The question posed was whether you could walk through the city and cross all bridges, but cross each bridge exactly one time.
 Euler broke down this problem abstractly.
 In the below graph, the edges (lines) represent the bridges and the nodes (dots) represent the land the bridges connect.

 If you compare a graph of the seven bridges of Königsberg with a graph of the balloon (I’ve blogged about graphing balloons before), you’ll see that they are the same.
 And if you think about it a little more, you may see that asking whether you can cross all the bridges exactly once is the same as asking whether you can twist the above balloon using one balloon!

 Pretty cool, huh?!

 Balloon twisting has a lot to do with graph theory!